 Receiving E-journal copies

 Registered members will need to go online to obtain their copies as they become available.
-Using the ‘E-journal’ option on the same Society site as used for membership purposes (at www.ngsjoin.com), it will be possible to ‘purchase’ (at nil cost) each edition as it becomes available.
-This method will allow the Society to easily check the ‘purchaser’s’ membership and registration status, and, if necessary, update his/her details on our membership database.
+Using the ‘E-journal’ option on the same Society site as used for membership purposes (at www.ngsjoin.com), it will be possible to ‘purchase’ (at nil cost), or request by email (copy and paste), each edition as it becomes available.
+This method will allow the Society to easily check the ‘purchaser’s’ membership and registration status, and, if provided by the member by using the ‘purchase’ option, update his/her details on our membership database.
 A link and password enabling the download of a PDF copy of the journal, combined with the newsletter, from the NGS website, will then be emailed to the member.

 Occasional one-off copies